Site icon Frontline Education

-The teacher shortage isn’t anything new — and neither are the day-to-day challenges that come alongside it.
-This widespread issue has become even more glaring in recent years.
-School districts are experiencing high turnover rates — which can lead to a massive interruption of student learning.
+The teacher shortage isn’t new — and neither are the day-to-day challenges that come with it.
+But that doesn’t make it any easier to manage higher turnover rates and disruptions to student learning.

 Take our instant poll: